husonlab/splitstree6/doc/user-manual.md

 #### Tree Selector Splits

-The "Tree Selector Splits" algorithm takes a Trees block as input and produces a Splits block as output.
+The *Tree Selector Splits* algorithm takes a Trees block as input and produces a Splits block as output.
 It selects a single tree and extracts its splits.
 The algorithm has the following options: